Washington DC Monuments at night

 Restrooms are located at the Lincoln Memorial, the FDR Memorial, and the Jefferson Memorial.
 There is another restroom as you are walking along the path.

-Plan of Attack for Viewing the Monuments at Night!Monuments at Night - Washington DC Lincoln Memorial
+Plan of Attack for Viewing the DC Washington Monuments at Night!Monuments at Night - Washington DC Lincoln Memorial

-Make your plan of attack for viewing the DC monuments at night.
+Make your plan of attack for viewing and walking DC monuments at night.
 You will want to have a plan on which monuments you want to see first and which ones are the most important to you.

 Washington Monument at Night